Skip to main content

 After You Are Admitted

-All official academic records, including transcripts and degree certificates with English translations/course-by-course transcript evaluations for the US education system and applicable exam scores, are required before you can register for classes.
+All official academic records are required before you can register for any classes.

-• If you applied for admission prior to your degree being conferred, the official degree transcript/updated course-by-course evaluation showing final grades and completion of the degree must be sent to the Office of Graduate Studies before the end of the first year of enrollment.
+If you applied for admission prior to your degree being conferred, the official degree transcript and/or mark sheets showing final grades and completion of the degree must be sent to the Office of Graduate Studies before the end of the first year of enrollment.

 How to Receive an F1/J1 Visa

-In addition to submitting official transcripts/course-by-course evaluations and exam scores, if you are expecting to receive a visa the following documents must be submitted through the iGlobal portal:
+If you are admitted and expect to receive a student visa, the following documents must be submitted through the iGlobal portal prior to issuance of an I-20:

 • Submit financial documents.
 These documents must be translated into English and can include: